 As soon as possible after receiving her acceptance, the applicant should indicate her desire to reserve a place on campus by submitting a non-refundable USD $400 enrollment deposit.
 Upon submission of the deposit and verification of financial responsibility, an I-20 Certification of Eligibility form will be sent to the student.
 The American Embassy, Consulate or Immigration Office nearest the student’s home (if residing outside the U.S.) should be contacted for passport and visa information.
 If currently residing in the U.S., please contact the Coordinator of International Admission for specific instructions regarding a legal transfer to Saint Mary’s College.

 Saint Mary’s College welcomes women who wish to pursue an undergraduate degree after time away from the academic environment.
 Courses may be taken for credit that may apply toward a degree or license, or without credit for enjoyment and enrichment.

 A student not seeking an undergraduate degree from Saint Mary’s may enroll as a special student in classes which are not over-enrolled.
 Both men and women are welcome to take a part-time or a full-time load as special students.
 By special arrangements, non-degree seeking female students may apply for campus housing.

-A student who has officially withdrawn from Saint Mary’s, has earned college credit from an accredited institution since leaving the College, and wishes to return, should complete an application for transfer admission.
-A student who has officially withdrawn from Saint Mary’s, has not earned college credit from any other institution, and would like to return, should send a written request to the Office of Academic Advising stating her reason for wishing to be readmitted.
-In either case, the student will be notified of her readmission status after her application or request has been evaluated.
+If a student officially withdrew from Saint Mary's, whether earning college credit from another accredited institution or not, then the student should send a written request to the Office of Academic Advising and Registrar stating the reason they wish to return.
+The student will be notified of their readmission status after their request has been evaluated.